popecruzdt/dynatrace-k8s-operator-workshop/guides/classicFullStack-helm-deployment.md

 ```
   * Modify the `installCRD` value from `false` to `true` (this will fix the issue)
   * Modify the `securityContextConstraints.enabled` from `true` to `false` (optional, but we aren't using OpenShift)
-3. Install the Dynatrace Helm repository.
+3. Install the Dynatrace Helm repository on local terminal
 ```
 helm repo add dynatrace https://raw.githubusercontent.com/Dynatrace/dynatrace-operator/master/config/helm/repos/stable
 ```
-4. Install the Dynatrace Operator Helm chart with custom values
+4. Install the Dynatrace Operator Helm chart with custom values on GKE cluster
 ```
 helm install dynatrace-operator dynatrace/dynatrace-operator -f helm-values.yaml --atomic --create-namespace -n dynatrace --debug
 ```